JetBrains/intellij-sdk-docs/topics/basics/getting_started/plugin_compatibility.md

 | `com.intellij.modules.vcs`                                         | VCS Revision Numbers, File Status, Change Lists, File History, Annotations                                       |
 | `com.intellij.modules.xdebugger`                                   | Debug Session, Stack Frames, Break Points, Source Positions, Memory Views, Tracked Instances                     |

-As of this writing, if a plugin: **A)** is dependent _only_ on one or more of the modules in the table above, **and B)** declares those module dependencies in `plugin.xml`, then any product developed by JetBrains based on the IntelliJ Platform will load it.
+As of this writing, if a plugin: **A)** is dependent _only_ on one or more of the modules in the table above, **and B)** declares those module dependencies in <path>plugin.xml</path>, then any product developed by JetBrains based on the IntelliJ Platform will load it.

 ### Modules Specific to Functionality
 More specialized functionality is also delivered via modules and plugins in IntelliJ Platform-based products.